Book entitled “Abstract Reproductive as Productive Art”

 I compare Pogorelich’s music interpretations with Picasso’s painting

-Hanging out with family, colleagues and friends—thank you all for coming!
+Thank you all for coming!

 Acknowledgments to the people and institutions that supported me, and I dedicated the book to my mother, Tatjana Valić Rudan, who was a concert pianist